George A. O'Toole Jr.

-George A. O'Toole, Jr. (born October 7, 1947) is a senior United States district judge of the United States District Court for the District of Massachusetts.
+George Augustine O'Toole Jr. (born October 7, 1947) is an American lawyer and jurist serving as a senior United States district judge of the United States District Court for the District of Massachusetts.

 Education and career

 Born in Worcester, Massachusetts, O'Toole received a Bachelor of Arts from Boston College in 1969 and a Juris Doctor from Harvard Law School in 1972.
 He was in private practice in Boston, Massachusetts from 1972 to 1982.
 He was an associate justice of the Boston Municipal Court from 1982 to 1990, and of the Superior Court of Massachusetts from 1990 to 1995.

 Federal judicial service

 On April 4, 1995, O'Toole was nominated by President Bill Clinton to a new seat on the United States District Court for the District of Massachusetts created by 104 Stat.
-5089.
+5089 following the appointment of Rya W. Zobel as director of the Federal Judicial Center.
 He was confirmed by the United States Senate on May 25, 1995, and received his commission on May 26, 1995.
 He assumed senior status on January 1, 2018.